-Straddling both the River Avon and the Bristolian psyche for over 150 years, Clifton Suspension Bridge isn’t just a convenient way of getting from Clifton Village to Lea Woods, or a dizzying vantage point from which to admire astonishing views – it’s an internationally recognised symbol of the city and source of great pride to anyone that calls Bristol home.
-Opened back in 1864, this iconic feat of Victorian engineering was completed as a tribute to its famous designer, who died several years before it could be finsihed.
-Although the golden Sphynxs and hieroglyphic cladding that were meant to adorn each of the two supporting towers were never added, the bridge remains a thing of stunning beauty.
-A major attraction throughout the 150 years of its existence, generation upon generation have ensured there’s plenty more to see and do around the bridge than merely admire the views.
-There’s a visitors’ centre on the Somerset side in Leigh Woods, and perched up on the hill on the Bristol side you’ll find the Clifton Observatory.
-Within this former snuff mill you’ll find one of only two working Camera Obscuras left in the UK and a subterranean passageway leading to Ghyston’s Cave, which looks out from the cliff-face for unrivalled views of the Bridge and gorge.
+This isn’t just a convenient way of getting from Clifton Village to Lea Woods or a dizzying vantage point from which to admire astonishing views – it’s an internationally recognised symbol of the city and a source of great pride to anyone who calls Bristol home.
+Opened in 1864, the bridge was completed as a tribute to its designer Isambard Kingdom Brunel, who died before it could be finished.
+You’ll now find a visitors’ centre on the Somerset side in Leigh Woods, and perched up on the hill on the Bristol side, you’ll find the Clifton Observatory.

 Brizzle is one heck of a good-looking place.
 From the harbourside to Clifton and the Downs, much of the best (and most beautiful) stuff in this city is to be found outdoors.
 But with all those amazing museums, historic pubs and other attractions dotted across the city, there are plenty of cool things to explore if the weather doesn’t play ball (this is the West Country, after all).